Skip to content

 Understanding Relevance Categories

-loosely_related1.3 - 1.5Tangentially related, may provide background context
+loosely_relatedWeaker match — may provide background context

 TIP